Figure 1: Ball valve sectional view

 The hole through the ball may have different profiles such as a full bore, reduced bore or V-shaped.

-The most common housing materials for ball valves are brass, stainless steel and PVC.
+The most common housing materials for ball valves are brass, stainless steel and PVC (PolyVinyl Chloride).
 The ball is usually made of chrome plated steel, chrome plated brass, stainless steel or PVC.
 The seats are often made of Teflon, but could also be made of other synthetic materials or metals.
 More information on this topic you can find on the page: Chemical resistance of materials.

-Brass ball valves have the largest market share.
+Brass ball valves have the largest market share (Figure 6).
 Brass is an alloy of copper and zinc and has good mechanical properties.
 Brass valves are used for (drinking) water, gas, oil, air and many other media.
 Chloride solutions (e.g. seawater) or demineralized water may cause dezincification.
 Dezincification is a form of corrosion where which zinc is removed from the alloy.
 This creates a porous structure with a greatly decreased mechanical strength.
+A brass housing is ideal for an air ball valve.
+View our manual 2-way brass ball valves or 3-way brass ball valves.

-Stainless steel ball valves are used for corrosive media and aggressive environments.
+Stainless steel ball valves are used for corrosive media and aggressive environments (Figure 7).
 They are therefore often used in seawater, swimming pools, osmosis installations, with high temperatures, and many chemicals.
 Most stainless steel is austenitic.
 Type 304 and 316 are the most common, 316 has the best corrosion resistance.
 304 is sometimes referred to as 18/8 because of 18% chromium and 8% nickel.
 316 has 18% chromium and 10% nickel (18/10).
 Stainless steel valves usually require a higher operating torque than for example brass or PVC valves.
 This must be taken into account when a stainless steel valve is operated by an electric or pneumatic actuator.
+View our manual 2-way stainless steel ball valves or 3-way stainless steel ball valves.

 |Brass||Durable, suitable for most applications||Sensitive to dezincification|